joe147258/bluebook/README.md

 During my final year of university, I worked on Bluebook as my dissertation project.
 While I was fairly happy with the final result of the project, I had learnt a lot during my final year.
 This repository is a refurbishment of my final year project where I have approached it with a wider scope in mind and with superior coding practices.
 I decided to recreate my project from scratch as I wanted to tackle some of the early design decisions differently.

 ## Building
 First, make sure you have JDK 14 installed.
+In the application.properties (located at bluebook\src\main\resources) you must connect it to a MySQL database.
 Open a terminal in the root directory, cd to the Bluebook folder and run the following command:
 ### Windows
 gradlew bootrun
 ### Linux